LokmaneChebouba/key-pipe/README.md

 ###### Assumptions
 We assume that the network provided in the arguments file must be in the SIF file format
 ###### Case studie
-An example for hepatocellular carcinoma (hcc) is provided under the folder ```example```, the KEGG graph extraction (in SIF format), the differential expression data obtained from ICGC data (in CSV format), the blacklisted species, and the validation parameters start sampling, stopsampling, step sampling, numbers run).
+An example for hepatocellular carcinoma (HCC) is provided under the folder ```example```, the KEGG graph extraction (in SIF format), the differential expression data obtained from ICGC data (in CSV format), the blacklisted species, and the validation parameters start sampling, stop sampling, step sampling, numbers run).
+The values of the validation parameters in the arguments file are: start sampling percentage= 10, stop sampling percentage= 15, step sampling= 5 and the number of runs= 2.

 ### 4 Steps
 Each step of the tool need some inputs and produce outputs, We found on each step the ```scripts``` folder that contain all scripts needed on each step and ```data``` folder which contain all the input/output data.